limitlessloop/vets.gov-status/scripts/migration_status/FSC Informatica.md

 Implemented operational RACIs with VA staff              |       | Begin decommission plan tasks              |       | 100% post-cutover checklist completed              |       |
-COMPLETED ALL Operations Tasks              |       |
+COMPLETED ALL Operations Tasks              |       | Checklist in development by CAS

 ### Retire / Decommission Legacy System
 Task                                                    | Status    | Comments (only if yellow or red)